-Chelmsford City Council Core Strategy and Development Control Policies DPD Plan Owner/ Chelmsford City Council Competent Authority: Related work Appropriate Assessment of the Chelmsford Core Strategy and Development Control Policies HRA/AA: Submission Document DPD November 2006 Core Strategy and Development Control Policies Focused Review Sustainability Appraisal Report and HRA Screening Final Report February 2013 Report and the Screening Final Report February 2015 Notes on Plan 2008 Chelmsford Core Strategy and Development Control Policies Document plus 2013 documents: 'Focused Review' which made changes to the DPD to improv e compatibility with the NPPF.
+Chelmsford City Council Core Strategy and Development Control Policies DPD Plan Owner/ Competent Authority: Chelmsford City Council Related work HRA/AA: Appropriate Assessment of the Chelmsford Core Strategy and Development Control Policies Submission Document DPD November 2006 Core Strategy and Development Control Policies Focused Review Sustainability Appraisal Report and HRA Screening Final Report February 2013 Notes on Plan documents: 2008 Chelmsford Core Strategy and Development Control Policies Document plus 2013 'Focused Review' which made changes to the DPD to improve compatibility with the NPPF.
 Development provided for includes 16,170 new houses during 2001-2021.
+Conclusions on potential effects of relevance to European sites within scope of HRA of Braintree Local Plan

-Conclusions on potential effects of relevance to European sites within scope of HRA of Braintree Local PlanThe HRA Screening of the Submission DPD identified likely significant effects from four development control policies:
+Conclusions on potential effects of relevance to European sites within scope of HRA of Braintree Local Plan The HRA Screening of the Submission DPD identified likely significant effects from four development control policies:

-- DC3: Managing development density in different locations, due to the proximity of housing development provided for at South Woodham Ferrers to Crouch and Roach Estuaries SPA and Ramsar site and consequent potential for recreational disturbance. - DC54: Promotion of employment clusters, due to the proximity of employment development provided for at South Woodham Ferrers to Essex Estuaries SAC and Crouch and Roach Estuaries SPA and Ramsar site and consequent potential for water pollution, direct habitat loss and recreational disturbance. - DC55: Location of business development, due to the proximity of employment development provided for at
+- DC3: Managing development density in different locations, due to the proximity of housing development provided for at South Woodham Ferrers to Crouch and Roach Estuaries SPA and Ramsar site and consequent potential for recreational disturbance. - DC54: Promotion of employment clusters, due to the proximity of employment development provided for at South Woodham Ferrers to Essex Estuaries SAC and Crouch and Roach Estuaries SPA and Ramsar site and consequent potential for water pollution, direct habitat loss and recreational disturbance.

+• DC55: Location of business development, due to the proximity of employment development provided for at